By: Debra Dylan

 Timmy regrets planting Trumpet Creeper in the garden.
 He says, “It grows over everything and it doesn’t do any good to cut it back or to pull it down.”
 Trumpet Creeper climbed up his grandmother’s vintage satellite dish.
 Under the dish is a shady sitting area with nasturtium, hibiscus, and gorgeous tie dye morning glories.

-A grand circular stone hut is off to the side of the workshop.
-Wind chimes adorn many of the paths.
-A pair of grandfather clock chimes are inside the stone hut.
+A grand circular stone hut is next to the workshop.
+Wind chimes adorn many of the trails.
+A pair of grandfather clock chimes hang inside the stone hut.

 Only one neighbor has tried to get the Arnolds evicted from their land.
 Timmy says, “Some people are incapable of seeing magic.
 All they see are weeds.”